 I return along the path.

 I recently watched the documentary Tukdam: Between Worlds.
 This explored the phenomenon in Tibetan Buddhism where experienced practitioners can remain in a state of meditation after the body has shown all physical signs of having died - no breathing, the heart has stopped.
 In this state the body can support itself, the skin looks healthy, there is no sign of decomposition of the body (even in the heat of India where many of the exiled Tibetan community now live), and a feeling of warmth remains around the heart.
-This can last for days and sometimes weeks.

 Last night I went back through some slides from my 1989/90 travels through Pakistan, China, Nepal & India.
 I have numerous slides, and they are in an ill arranged mess at the moment.
 As I loaded up the carousel to put into the projector, I had little idea as to what I would be looking at, even whether I would recognize the images.